MetPX/sarracenia/doc/sr_watch.1.rst

 by block because the *blocksize* option was set, the block posts are randomized meaning that the will not be posted ordered by block number.

+**[-real|--realpath <boolean>]**  EXPERIMENTAL

+The realpath option resolves paths given to their canonical ones, eliminating any indirection via symlinks.
+The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
+This option also enforces traversing of symbolic links.
+This is implemented to preserve the behaviour of an earlier iteration of sr_watch, but it is not clear if it required or useful.
+Feedback welcome.

 **[-rr|--reconnect]**